 Beyond simply not allowing the sexual harassment of women on stage, we also need to consider the way that competitors who are women are often lumped together in the “female competitor” category despite the fact that each one of us is an individual, autonomous human being with our own ideas and performance styles.
 There is no reason to play up the seemingly unexpected surprise that 50% of the population like fun, and it’s precisely this kind of thing that discourages lots of women from participating.
 People just don’t like to put themselves in situations where they think they’ll be made to feel marginalized, singled out, or otherwise discriminated against.
 I mean, we all know the reality of how positive and egalitarian the air guitar community ends up being in private, I personally can’t think of a single moment when anyone in this group made me feel depreciated or victimized or uncomfortable while just hanging out.
 But to spectators, air guitar is defined by what they’ve seen on stage.
 While they may be totally cool with all the general bawdy revelry, the occasional unchecked on-stage sexual harassment can make it seem like our air guitar family would not be the most welcoming place for a woman.
 While they may have awesome ideas and a desire to compete, knowing the way they could be harassed and their creativity and effort easily disregarded can make it seem like it wouldn’t be worth it.
 Depending on what show they’ve seen, air guitar could seem like a humiliating douchefest of epic proportions, and that definitely sounds super un-fun.

-Regarding an often-mentioned myth of air guitar that hinges on the unfair and unwantedcompetitive air guitarist “female competitor” grouping: women, or people for that matter, who rely solely on their sexuality to get good scores simply do not exist beyond the most basic levels of competition.
+Regarding an often-mentioned myth of air guitar that hinges on the unfair and unwanted “female competitor” grouping: women, or people for that matter, who rely solely on their sexuality to get good scores simply do not exist beyond the most basic levels of competition.
 As long as organizers properly choose and brief their judges, they will be scored poorly just like anyone who is not meeting the judging criteria will be scored poorly.
 The frequency with which people complain about the “untalented-yet-sexy women in air guitar” greatly outnumbers their actual prevalence, and it is worth noting that this criticism is disproportionately targeted towards female competitors.
 Continuing to act as if this is a real issue is insulting to every woman who participates.
 It is actually such a non-issue that bringing it up just sounds like you're trying to shit on women in general.
 Additionally it brings up the question to the audience “which of these women are the bad ones I've been told about?”
 It could be any of us.
 How do I walk on stage in a crop top and hot pants and pelvic thrust to the beat of the song after someone just told the crowd that women “using their sexuality” are bad?
 If a woman chooses to wear a revealing outfit or add some provocative moves to their number they risk being made to feel like less of a competitor and less of a person, and then we congratulate women on not being sexy, or not “using their sexuality,” which is straight-up puritanical, misogynistic noise and probably the most un-rock and roll thing I have ever heard.
 I should be able to be whatever kind of woman I want on stage without being afraid of being penalized for being too sexy or not sexy enough.
 Every woman who does Air Guitar should be free to be as sexy or chaste as they want to be without that decision being questioned by some dude.

 If we want to improve the chances that every show will be a great show, that more people who come to our shows will vow to compete the next chance they get, that more first-time competitors come back again, and that everyone will have as much fun as they possibly can, organizers and participants alike at all levels of competition need to start addressing this crap pronto.
 The good news is that we will be able to stop the vast majority of incidents of negativity before the show even starts by just caring a little.
 We don't need complex rules or dramatic preemptive warnings to the assembled crowd: we just need a little thoughtfulness and common sense and the resounding positivity and fun of the whole occasion will police the tone of the evening for us.
 It’s really simple.
 Don't offer a judging spot to anyone who deals in racist, sexist, homophobic, or otherwise bigoted humor.
 Don't risk fucking anyone's fun up by creating a situation where women or anyone else is guaranteed to have a bad time at the hands of some sad sack with a lack of actual clever things to say.
 Don't offer a judging spot to someone with little experience actually speaking in front of real people in public.
 Make it known to your judges, competitors, and anyone else involved in the production that you won’t tolerate sexist or otherwise uncalled for bullshit.
 If something unsavory does happen, don't be afraid to speak up and set things straight.